mariosar/mariosar.github.io/_posts/2019-11-12-authentication-in-react-spa.md

 # Authentication

 Authentication is an important part of any application.
-We will go over some authentication methods.
-We will also explore common attacks, how they are deployed, and how your authentication architecture should mitigate to prevent these common attacks.
+We will go over some authentication schemes commonly used in web applications.
+The general purpose of this blog post is to introduce and clarify many concepts and ideas, hopefully in the process, providing a more fundamental understanding and command of the subject.

+In a future blog post, I will cover security considerations and common attacks that attempt to bypass authentication and gain access or otherwise do harm to an account.
+There is not one single best choice of authentication architecture and you will find there are many tradeoffs to consider.

 ## Authentication vs. Authorization

-We first should clarify the difference between authentication and authorization.
-Usually these terms are used interchangeably, but they mean different things.
+We first should clarify the difference between authentication and authorization - two oft confused terms, usually used interchangeably, but that mean different things.

 Authentication is an identity verification process.
 It is proving *who you are*.
-Usually we do this by providing our username and password to the server as proof that we are who we say we are.
+Usually we do this by providing our username and password to the server as proof that we own a particular user account.

 Authorization on the other hand only proves *right of access*.
-It is similar to a concert ticket.
-Anyone in possession of a concert ticket will be admitted - regardless of who they are.
+A popular analogy would be a concert ticket.
+Anyone in possession of the ticket will be admitted to the show - regardless of who they are.
 Another example would be a hotel room keycard.
 The keycard is programmed to authorize access to a particular room in a hotel.
 If you are in possession of the keycard, then you can enter the room - you are authorized.
 The keycard makes no distinction at all as to the *bearer* of the keycard.
 Presumably, when you checked in at the front desk, authenticated by *showing your ID*, and paid for the room, you were granted the keycard which authorizes you to access the room.
 However, anyone who is the bearer of the keycard can access the room - regardless of who initially checked in.

 These two terms do not need to be used in a mutually exclusive fashion and you may implement a system that is doing both simultaneously.
 Imagine you're driving down a road and a police car stops you.
 Presenting your driver's license to the officer serves as both *proof of identity* and *proof of authorization*.
 The driver's license has your picture and name (identity) and says you are allowed to drive on the road (authorization).